Average Characteristic Polynomials of Determinantal Point Processes: Introduction and statement of the results

-Let us first observe that if $x_1,\ldots,x_N$ are i.i.d real random variables, say, with law $\mu_N$ and (finite) mean $m_N$, then this relation is trivial.
-Indeed, note that $\nu_N=\delta_{m_N}$ since the Vieta's formulas yield $\chi_N(z)=(z-m_N)^N$.
-Thus $\nu_N$ and almost surely $\hat\mu^N$ converge towards the same limiting probability distribution as $N\rightarrow\infty$ if and only if $m_N$ converges to some real number $m$ and $\hat\mu^N$ almost surely converges weakly towards $\delta_m$.
-If $\mu_N$ has no atoms, then the $x_i$'s form a determinantal point process, with kernel $K_N(x,y)=\delta_{xy}$ (the Kronecker's delta) and reference measure $\mu_N$, that is associated to the trivial projection on the $0$-dimensional subspace of $L^2(\mu_N)$.
-We emphasize this trivial case does not satisfy our hypotheses and will not be further discussed.

-The situation is much more interesting in the case of non-trivial determinantal point processes.
-It is for example known that the eigenvalues of an $N\times N$ random matrix drawn from the Gaussian Unitary Ensemble (GUE) is a determinantal point process, and that $\chi_N$ is the $N$-th monic (i.e. with leading coefficient one) Hermite polynomial.
-After an appropriate rescaling, the zero distribution $\nu_N$ converges weakly towards the semi-circle distribution as $N\rightarrow\infty$, and so is almost surely the spectral measure $\hat{\mu}^N$, although the numerous proofs of these two facts seem quite independent.
+It is for example known that the eigenvalues of an $N\times N$ random matrix drawn from the GUE form a Biorthogonal Ensemble, and that $\chi_N$ is the $N$-th monic (i.e. with leading coefficient one) Hermite polynomial.
+After an appropriate rescaling, the zero distribution $\nu_N$ converges weakly towards the semi-circle distribution as $N\rightarrow\infty$, and so is almost surely the spectral measure $\hat{\mu}^N$.
+There are several examples of Biorthogonal Ensembles for which such a simultaneous convergence for $\hat\mu^N$ and $\nu_N$ is expected, but not proved yet.

-In this work we provide a sufficient condition so that, as $N\rightarrow\infty$, the convergence of the moments of $\nu_N$ is equivalent to the almost sure convergence of the moments of $\hat{\mu}^N$ for a large class of determinantal point processes, see Theorem \ref{mainth}.
-We will actually show that condition implies the simultaneous moment convergence of $\nu_N$ and of the mean distribution $\mathbb E\big[\hat\mu^N\big]$, defined by $\mathbb E\big[\hat\mu^N\big](A)=\mathbb E\big[\hat\mu^N(A)\big]$ for any Borel set $A\subset\R$, and moreover forces the moments of $\hat\mu^N$ to concentrate around their means at a rate $N^{1+\epsilon}$, see Theorem \ref{concentration}.
+The aim of this work is to provide a sufficient condition so that, as $N\rightarrow\infty$, the convergence of the moments of $\nu_N$ is equivalent to the almost sure convergence of the moments of $\hat{\mu}^N$ for a large class of determinantal point processes, see Theorem \ref{mainth}.
+We will actually show that this condition implies the simultaneous moment convergence of $\nu_N$ and of the mean distribution $\mathbb E\big[\hat\mu^N\big]$, defined by $\mathbb E\big[\hat\mu^N\big](A)=\mathbb E\big[\hat\mu^N(A)\big]$ for any Borel set $A\subset\R$, and moreover forces the moments of $\hat\mu^N$ to concentrate around their means at a rate $N^{1+\epsilon}$, see Theorem \ref{concentration}.
 At this level of generality, the latter concentration result is new and may be of independent interest.
-To do so, we develop a moment method for determinantal point processes, involving weighted lattice paths, see Section \ref{latpath}.

-Besides the theoretical aspect, and as we shall illustrate in Section \ref{AppOP} and \ref{MOP}, such a statement provides two useful practical consequences.
-On the one hand, the almost sure convergence investigation for such determinantal point processes is thus reducible to the asymptotic analysis for the zeros of polynomials, for which analytic tools have been developed in special cases.
-On the other hand, one can use the probabilistic background of the random models to obtain a description of the limiting zero distribution of average characteristic polynomials, which in particular cases happen to be special functions of interest in other areas of mathematics.